Let's use our imaginations for a moment.

 But completely unsustainable.

-How to Cancel an Employee Benefit and Avoid Employee Mutiny
+How to Cancel an Employee Benefit without Crushing Employee Engagement

-Whatever it is, removing a benefit is one of the worst parts of the job.
-No matter how you do it, some employees are going to be angry.
+Regardless of what it is, removing a benefit is never easy.
+No matter how you approach it, some employees are bound to feel a little cheated.

-There are some steps you can take to at least minimize the outrage and not jeopardize employee engagement.
+But don't worry, there are steps you can take to minimize the outrage and keep employee engagement intact.

-Keep these principles in mind the next time management approaches you about taking an employee benefit away.
+Just keep these five principles in mind the next time management asks you to take away an employee benefit.

 This is sort of the headline of the entire HR profession, right?
 Your ability to effect change and positive culture shifts in an organization will only go as far as managers will carry it.

-It's a classic PR tactic.
-Bring some good news, deliver the bad news, then top it with more good news.
+Here's a tried and true PR tactic: mix in some good news, break the bad news, and then sprinkle in more good news.

 "We're adding two new holidays this year.
 We're taking away helicopter rides and fruit snacks.
-That money will go back into your salaries, but we've also negotiated an ongoing 50% off deal with Uber."
+And then we've negotiated an ongoing 50% off deal with Uber."

-We're definitely not suggesting the other popular political "bad news" tactic of releasing information late on a Friday afternoon.
-You want to get the message out there as quickly and efficiently as possible, so you don't get a continuous stream of people into your office asking where the helicopter rides went.
+Let's be clear here.
+We're definitely not suggesting the other notorious "bad news" tactic of releasing information late on a Friday afternoon.
+Instead, make sure to deliver the news at a time when employees have the chance to ask questions and won't spend the whole weekend worrying about the unknown.
+The goal is to get the message out quickly and efficiently, so you don't end up with a never-ending line of people in your office asking about the disappearing helicopter rides.4.
+Offer an Alternative

 Instead of free helicopter rides, you could offer an employee discount program that includes deals on other modes of transportation.

-Instead of unlimited fruit snacks, you could offer occasional healthy treats like fresh fruit and granola bars.
+Instead of drowning in an endless supply of fruit snacks, you could switch things up and offer employees occasional healthy treats like fresh fruit and granola bars.

 Either way, consider offering some transparency to employees.
-Let them know why this is happening, and how it's overall a good thing.
+Let them know why this is happening, and how it's a good thing overall.

 Either way, be as honest as you can with employees about why they're losing a benefit.
 Take it as an opportunity to earn trust, instead of stoking the fires of suspicion.